uofthcdslab/Non-Ideal-RML/README.rst

 Citation
 --------

-If you use this framework in your research, please cite the following paper:
+If you use this framework in your research, please cite the primary paper:

-**BibTeX:**

 .. code-block:: bibtex